 - Peaches - You can use nectarines just the same as you would peaches.
 If it isn't peach or nectarine season, you can use frozen peaches.
 I give you more info on that in my Frequently Asked Questions section below.

-- Buttermilk - If you don't have buttermilk, feel free to use regular whole milk in this recipe.
-Normally I'd give you all kinds of buttermilk substitute ideas, but there is so little of it here, milk is fine.
+- Buttermilk - If you don't have buttermilk, feel free to use regular plain yogurt or kefir in this recipe.

 Expert tip

-When adding fresh and juicy fruit to baked goods, one of the biggest worries is how to keep the fruit from making the finished product soggy.
-In my time as a professional baker, I found the best way to do that was to chop my fruit and place it between layers of paper towels, to allow the excess moisture to wick away.
+When adding fresh juicy peaches to baked goods, one of the biggest worries is how to keep the fruit from making the finished biscuit soggy.
+In my time as a professional baker, I found the best way to do that was to chop my fruit and place it between layers of paper towels to allow the excess moisture to wick away.

 This has the benefit of not only drying the surface of the fruit, but it pulls extra water out of the fruit, concentrating the flavor while also preventing sogginess!
 Adding the fruit to the dry ingredients, before incorporating the wet ingredients also has the effect of absorbing any remaining surface moisture and helping keep the fruit suspended in looser batters, like buttermilk muffins or fruit filled bundt cake.